Top

 or scroll down to see all.

-IPF is currently redesigning and fabricating the welcome sign at the Braille Trail, the brainchild of IPF founder Bob Lewis and the first of its kind in the world built in 1967.
-The elements have rendered the old sign unreadable, and, perhaps more importantly, it has never been “readable” by blind or low vision people, as it did not include Braille script (unlike the 22 signs that follow, that line the trail).
-With crucial input from the Audio Information Network of Colorado, a non-profit dedicated to providing audio access to print information and empowering services for blind, low vision, or individuals that need an alternative to print across Colorado, IPF is remedying this flaw, and creating a welcome sign better targeted to the audience for whom it was intended.
-We look forward to a “grand opening” next summer with the help of AIN, to bring attention to this wonderful, under-the-radar amenity.
+In the winter of 2023/24, IPF redesigned and fabricated new welcome signs at the Braille Trail, the brainchild of IPF founder Bob Lewis and the first of its kind in the world built in 1967.
+The elements had rendered the old sign unreadable, and, perhaps more importantly, it had never been “readable” by blind or low vision people, as it did not include Braille script (unlike the 22 signs that line the trail).
+With crucial input from Aftersight, a Colorado non-profit dedicated to providing audio access to print information and empowering services for blind, low vision, or individuals that need an alternative to print across Colorado, as well as sign designer Suzanne Jackson of 40BWorks, IPF remedied this flaw, creating two new welcome signs better targeted to the audience for whom they were intended.

-In 2023, IPF led five naturalist outings, all free of charge, including a first-ever plein air watercolor outing with painter Amy Beidleman, a Brewer’s sparrow research project with naturalist and author Rebecca Weiss, a wildflower walk with the Valley Gardeners group, a tour of the Pass with English in Action students, staff & tutors, and a bird & wildflower outing with former IPF director and published photographer Mark Fuller.
-What a joy to dive deeply into the natural wonders of Independence Pass!
+In 2024, IPF led five naturalist outings, all free of charge, including two bird & wildflower walks with Mark Fuller and Rebecca Weiss, a plein air watercolor outing with Amy Beidleman, an historical tour with Nina Gabianelli of the Aspen Historical Society, and a tour of the Pass with English in Action students, staff & tutors.
+What a joy to dive deeply into the natural and human wonders of Independence Pass!

 English in Action students, tutors, and staff enjoying a day on the Pass.